-To be considered for our fellowship, you must:
+To be considered for our fellowship, the following prerequisites must be met:

-- Be eligible for medical licensure in Massachusetts prior to starting your fellowship and be a United States citizen.
+- Applicant must be eligible for medical licensure in Massachusetts prior to starting the fellowship and be a United States citizen.

-- Complete a urologic training program accredited by the Accreditation Council for Graduate Medical Education.
+- Admission is contingent upon completion of a urologic training program accredited by the Accreditation Council for Graduate Medical Education.

-- Complete all three steps of the United States Medical Licensing Examination.
+- Applicant should complete all three steps of the United States Medical Licensing Examination.

-- Obtain three letters of support for the fellowship.
-One of these must be from your current program director.
+- Applicant must have three letters of support for the fellowship.
+One of these must be from his/her current program director.

 We participate in the AUA match for fellowships in genitourinary reconstructive surgery.
-Information is available on the Society of Genitourinary Reconstructive Surgeons website.
+Information is available from the Society of Genitourinary Reconstructive Surgeons.

 For more information, please contact: